sielerjm/michaelsieler/AboutMe.rst

 Throughout my undergrad I conducted research alongside Ph.D. students and post-docs as well as independently.
 These experiences catalyzed my interest in studying the gut microbiome, and led me to join the `Sharpton Lab <http://lab.sharpton.org>`_ for graduate school.

-I'm passionate about conducting transdisciplinary and multi-scale microbiome research to better understand how systemic and environmental factors reciprocally interact and intersect with the gut microbiome to influence individual health.
+I'm passionate about conducting transdisciplinary and multi-scale microbiome research to better understand how systemic and environmental factors reciprocally interact and intersect with the gut microbiome to influence individual and ecosystem health.

 What do you do now?